Finding and Applying for Schools

 - the proprietors of Academy schools

-The SEN information report should provide information regarding:
+The SEN information report should provide information about:

 - the arrangements for the admission of children with disabilities at the school